pkuzqh/Grape/README.md

-# NGE
+# Grape
-This is an implementation of "Boosting Code Generation via Grammar Rule Learning"
+This is an implementation of "Grape: Grammar Preserving Rule Embedding"
 ## JOB
 To train the model on JOB, please run this command:
 ```
 python3 run.py train
 ```
-## Other Benchmarks: HearthStone
-Coming Soon